LaneSawyerT/charlixcx-merch/README.md

 -   Had issues with the local images display so moved them onto Cloudinary and call them on the base.html in the script for css.

+-   Depending on the browser for the user the banner image on index.html could be formatted slightly odd.

 ## Testing